kexiZeroing/kexiZeroing.github.io/src/posts/get-started-with-langchain.md

 ---
 layout: "../layouts/BlogPost.astro"
-title: "Get started with langchain"
+title: "Get started with LangChain"
 slug: get-started-with-langchain
 description: ""
 added: "Apr 9 2023"
 tags: [AI]
-updatedDate: "Mar 10 2024"
+updatedDate: "Mar 16 2024"
 ---

 ChatGPT isn’t the only way to interact with LLMs.
 OpenAI and other providers have released APIs allowing developers to interact directly with these models.
 And this is where LangChain comes in.
 LangChain is a framework for developing applications powered by language models, making them easier to integrate into applications.